Plano

 Our physical therapists will work with you to design immediate and long-term goals for your health, safety and participation in activities.
 We aim to have patients fully rehabilitated and cleared to resume sports within four to six months.

-Fortunately, there is little to no prep work before this procedure.
 If you are young and healthy, there is not typically any bloodwork or extra physician visits needed.
-If you have pre-existing medical conditions, then there may be the need for bloodwork and pre-surgical clearance from either your primary doctor or a specialist.
+If you have pre-existing medical conditions, or are above the age of 40, then there will be the need for bloodwork and pre-surgical clearance from either your primary doctor or a specialist.

 Patients will not be able to eat or drink anything after midnight the night before surgery.
 If you have a prescription medication that you need to take in the morning, this is typically fine to do with a sip of water but it’s important to share those medications with the nurse who calls you the day before surgery.